Search

 Description

-Designed and written as a practical workplace training and reference tool.
-This 95-page pocket guide is filled with clear-language text including safety tips, charts, diagrams, checklists and illustrations.
+Designed and written as a practical workplace training and reference tool, this 120-page pocket guide is filled with clear-language text including safety tips, charts, diagrams, checklists and illustrations.

 Objectives

-• Conduct hazard assessment of heat exposure in the workplace.
+• Conduct a risk assessment of heat exposure in the workplace

-• Develop prevention programs and practices to reduce injury and illness.
+• Develop prevention programs and practices to reduce heat-related injury and illness

-• Plan problem-solving actions through employee and management involvement.
+• Plan problem-solving actions through worker and management participation

-• Develop hazard controls based on the most current knowledge in the field of occupational health and safety.
+• Implement hazard controls based on the most current knowledge in the field of occupational health and safety

 Scope